jesusrp98/aucorsa/README.md

 ## Features

-Feature set is small by default, because the app aims to be as lean as possible
+Feature set is small by design, because the app aims to be as lean as possible.

 - **Bus lines and stops**: detailed list of all available bus lines & stops.
 - **Favorites**: save your favorite bus stops for quick access.